LIVEABOARD SEARCH

 The Tiger of the Sea

 Barracudas are perhaps one of the most feared marine creatures for non-divers but those in the know crave underwater encounters with these sleek and misunderstood creatures.
-However, many such divers might agree that their villain appearance could send a shiver down the spine.
-With a set of fang-like teeth, no wonder barracuda are considered brutal predators.
+However, many such scuba divers might agree that their villain appearance could send a shiver down their spines.
+With a set of large, fang-like teeth, no wonder barracuda are considered such brutal predators.

 But the question is, are they really as dangerous as they are perceived to be?
 Well, despite their appearance and predatory success, reports of attacks on humans are very rare indeed.